5 Ways to Drastically Cut the Time You Waste in Your BusinessJune 11, 2021 July 6, 2021 /

-For most of us the answer is “a lot”.
+For most of us, the answer is “a lot”.
 But it’s often even worse than you think.
-Sure, there are the obvious time killers like social media and email, but many of the worst offenders are hidden right under our nose in the things we do every day.
+Sure, there are obvious time killers like social media and email, but many of the worst offenders are hidden right under our noses in the things we do every day.

 Say no more often

 By far the biggest time killer in my business is when I agree to do something that I shouldn’t have.

 Often it’s a client that’s asked for something that’s slightly outside my normal services.
 Instead of referring them to someone else, I think “ah why not… shouldn’t take too long”.